bw-math/bw-math/source/references/python/01_SETUP.rst

 Third-Party Packages
 --------------------

 `math` has plenty of functions that will be useful in this class, but it doesn't have *everything* we need.
-Luckily, **Python** ships with a *package manager* that allows you to install third-party libraries.
+Luckily, **Python** has a *package manager* that allows you to install third-party libraries.
 You use the ``pip`` command anytime you need to install any additional libraries or pacakges into **Python**.
 Open up a Linux Terminal and type,

 .. code:: shell